Lilla-Kavecsanszki/downwarddog/README.md

 ## F19 User Authentication

 The website also offers a range of personalized experiences for its users while ensures secure access to them with authentication.

 **Registration**

 Before accessing the site's secured features, users are required to complete the registration process.
-As mentioned in F01, the "Register" option is available on the navigation bar when there is no user logged in.
+As mentioned in F01, the 'Register' option is available on the navigation bar when there is no user logged in.
 During registration, users need to provide a unique username that has not been previously registered, an optional email address, and a password, which must be entered twice to ensure accuracy.
-"Finally, they need to click the 'Sign Up' button, which will create their new account instantly and display a green message confirming their successful sign-in under their new username."
+Finally, they need to click the 'Sign Up' button, which will create their new account instantly and display a green message confirming their successful sign-in under their new username.

 ![Register](README_docs/images/register.png "register")

 **Login**

-After successful registration, users can then sign in (button next to "Register" on the navbar) anytime and access the site's secured functionalities:
+After successful registration, users can then sign in (button next to 'Register' on the navbar) anytime and access the site's secured functionalities:

 - option to comment on an article
 - option to like an article
 - possibility to book, cancel or change a booking

-To sign in, users have to enter their registered username, the corresponding password and click the "Sign In" button.
+To sign in, users have to enter their registered username, the corresponding password and click the 'Sign In' button.
 After successfully signing in, a reassuring message will pop up in green, notifying the user that they have been successfully signed in to their account.
 This message serves as confirmation and provides a positive user experience, mentioning the username also, under the login happened.

 ![Login](README_docs/images/login.png "login")